smadhukumar/kafka/connections/connections.md

-# Create the ATP and Kafka Connection
+# Create and assign connections

 ## Introduction